sodaliterocks/sodalite/README.md

 Unless removed beforehand, you'll have a tonne of GNOME apps still installed from Flatpak.
 As Flatpak apps are part of the "user" part of the OS they cannot be programatically removed during the rebase.
 These apps work fine in Pantheon, and will use the default Adwaita theme, but look extremely out-of-place.

-Run `sodalite-hacks flatpak --remove-gnome-apps` to remove them all.
+Run `sodalite-hacks flatpak --uninstall-gnome-apps` to remove them all.

 #### Web / Epiphany